RJODRISCOLL/DataScience/README.md

 # DataScience

-This repository is a portfolio of my data science projects varying in complexity.
+This repository is a portfolio of projects.
 The projects presented here represent a combination of academic projects, self learning and projects completed for fun.
 The analyses below are completed in R and Python.

 The R portfolio is located on my [RPubs page](https://rpubs.com/rudriscube).